ipaleka/algorand-contracts-testing/media/blog-post.md

 That's all we need to prepare our smart contracts for testing.

-# Structure of the testing module
+# Structure of a testing module

 In order for our `test_contracts.py` testing module to be discovered by pytest test runner, we named it with `test_` prefix.
 For a large-scale project, you may create `tests` directory and place your testing modules in it.